 - Support on mortgage, loans and credit cards

-From 28 September, if you receive a positive COVID-19 test result or are told by NHS Test and Trace to self-isolate because of close contact with someone who has COVID-19 , you may be eligible for a £500 lump sum payment.
+If you receive a positive COVID-19 test result or are told by NHS Test and Trace to self-isolate because of close contact with someone who has COVID-19, you may be eligible for a £500 lump sum payment.

-The government has announced the new Test and Trace Support Payment for people on a low income who must self-isolate for 14 days and cannot work from home during this period.
+The government has announced the Test and Trace Support Payment for people on a low income who must self-isolate for 10 days and cannot work from home during this period.

-To be eligible for the new Test and Trace Support Payment, you must meet all of the following requirements:
+To be eligible for the Test and Trace Support Payment, you must be a resident in Hillingdon and meet all of the following requirements: